 - The function is not dynamic enough, in that, the column index values are not updated if we inserted a column between the input range.

 There’s an alternative that solves the above two problems.
-Please go through the explanation for the INDEX and MATCH formula combination.
+Please go through the explanation for the INDEX and MATCH function combination.

 Editor’s note: This is a revised version of a previous post that has been updated for accuracy and comprehensiveness.